kanaria69/Mainecoco/README.md

-## Did you know crocodiles could grow up to 15 feet?
-But most just have 4.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.